Pro Rata, Subsequent Period, and Mini-Tenders

 • This means a shareholder who tenders on day 1 and a shareholder who tenders on day 20 both get the same proration percentage

-When Proration Does NOT Apply
+When Does Proration NOT Apply?

 Proration only matters in partial, oversubscribed offers.
 Two cases never need proration: